 Other factors considered were the extent of educational tutorials available online or provided in the box, so that recipes could be made with any level of skill.
 It was important that people with a range of baking experiences could create an excellent finished product, while learning more about their craft along the way.

-We also gave points for the presentation and quality of ingredients, and whether or not they were health- and allergy-conscious.
+We also gave points for the presentation and quality of ingredients, and whether or not they were conscious of food allergies.

 We also wanted to showcase services with rarefied styles like Breadista and Whisk and Flour, so that customers wouldn't just be receiving typical treats every month, but could also diversify their skill set and palates.